Yifan20Hu/2025/_posts/2025-04-28-opt-summary.md

 ---
 layout: distill
-title: Think Twice Before Claiming Your Optimization Algorithm Outperformance - Review and Beyond
+title: Summary of Upper and Lower Complexity of Optimization Algorithms in Minimization, Minimax Problems, and Beyond
-description: In this blog, we revisit the convergence analysis of first-order algorithms in minimization and minimax optimization problems.
+description: In this blog, we summarize the upper and lower complexity bounds of first-order algorithms in minimization and minimax optimization problems.
 Within the classical oracle model framework, we review the state-of-the-art upper and lower bound results in various settings, aiming to identify gaps in existing research.
 With the rapid development of applications like machine learning and operation research, we further identify some recent works that revised the classical settings of optimization algorithms study.
 date: 2025-04-28
 future: true
 htmlwidgets: true